soundpress/RulesOfNYC/docs/c19/index.rst

 (a) Any affected employer who has received a notice of violation from the Department, has had a Department conference, and does not consent to a settlement agreement with a settlement officer, may appeal the determination of the Department, as provided in 17 NYCRR § 38.13, by requesting a hearing with the New York City Office of Administrative Trials and Hearings ("Oath").
 A petition appealing the determination, as well as a copy of the notice of violation, and the factual findings and decision of the Department shall be filed with OATH, with proof that copies were sent to the Department, not later than fifteen (15) days after the date of the settlement offer of the Department.

 (b) Hearings to review decisions of the Department shall be conducted by OATH in accordance with its rules of practice and procedure, except that for the purposes of this chapter, (i) the petition shall be deemed to consist of the notice of violation and the factual findings and decision of the Department filed by the affected employer, (ii) the answer shall be deemed to consist of the employer's petition appealing the decision, (iii) the Department shall be deemed the petitioner, and (iv) the affected employer shall be deemed to be the respondent.
-Notwithstanding the provisions of § 1-23, subdivision (a) of OATH's rules (48 RCNY § 1-23, subdivision (a)), the Department shall not be required to serve the petition on the respondent.
-Notwithstanding the provisions of § 1-26, subdivision (d) of OATH's rules (48 RCNY § 1-26, subdivision (d)), the employer shall not place the case on OATH's trial or conference calendar ex parte.
+Notwithstanding the provisions of § 1-23, subdivision (a) of OATH's rules (48 RCNY § 1-23(a)), the Department shall not be required to serve the petition on the respondent.
+Notwithstanding the provisions of § 1-26, subdivision (d) of OATH's rules (48 RCNY § 1-26(d)), the employer shall not place the case on OATH's trial or conference calendar ex parte.

 (c) The proceeding at OATH shall be de novo and the determination of OATH shall be final.